Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

 ---
 uid: input-system-action-bindings
 ---
-# Input Bindings
+# Input bindings

-An [`InputBinding`](xref:UnityEngine.InputSystem.InputBinding) represents a connection between an [Action](xref:input-system-actions) and one or more [Controls](xref:input-system-controls) identified by a [Control path](xref:input-system-controls#control-paths).
+An [`InputBinding`](xref:UnityEngine.InputSystem.InputBinding) represents a connection between an [action](xref:input-system-actions) and one or more [controls](xref:input-system-controls) identified by a [control path](xref:input-system-controls#control-paths).
 For example, the right trigger of a gamepad (a control) might be bound to an an action named "accelerate", so that pulling the right trigger causes a car to accelerate in your game.

 You can add multiple bindings to an action, which is generally useful for supporting multiple types of input device.
 For example, in the default set of actions, the "Move" action has a binding to the left gamepad stick and the WASD keys, which means input through any of these bindings will perform the action.